swt30/thesis/chapters/01-introduction/01-introduction.md

 Planets with a gas envelope can also be modelled, although additional equations come into play in the atmosphere.^[@Vazan2013; @Fortney2010; @Baraffe2008]
 This method aims to build a self-consistent model based on some known constraints: for example, given a mass and radius, the mass fractions of a two-layer model may be determined exactly if the compositions of each layer are assumed.^[@Nettelmann2011]
 Other authors have used this approach to scan the parameter space of possible compositions, often using *ternary diagrams* ([@fig:ternary-diagram]) to show the ranges of materials permitted for a given planet,^[@Valencia2007a] or producing grids of models.^[@Zeng2013]
-I will discuss this approach more in @sec:watery-planet-interiors.

 ![
   This is an example of a ternary diagram.